jadolg/jwt-decode/README.md

 ## How to install

-Download the latest release (from the GitHub releases) for your platform, place it in a directory within your $PATH, and you are good to go.
+Download the latest release (from the GitHub releases) for your platform, place it in a directory within your `$PATH`, and you are good to go.

 or